kb-gh/ProgAndSciCalc/README.md

 Ctrl-W will paste from the primary clipboard
 Pasted value is converted according to the current mode, and for Integer mode, according to whether display is set as DEC or HEX.

+FONT SIZES
+Various font sizes are configurable in Options->Settings, which hopefully allows a reasonable setup to be found across different systems.
 ~~~

 ![](screenshots/sci.png)